-Knowledge is crucial when it comes to buying property, and having an experienced advocate on your side can help you stick to your budget and get your new home for the best possible price.
+Knowledge is crucial when it comes to buying property, and having an experienced buyer's advocate on your side can help you stick to your budget and get your new home for the best possible price.
 Buyer’s advocates often have access to a large network of agents and properties, it’s our job to understand the market and to be well connected.
 Because we deal with agents daily, we can also help buyers understand key buying strategies, which can help give you the edge when buying a home.

-Top tips for buying a home
+A buyer’s advocate’s top tips for buying a home